jamilbk/modernbedou.in/_posts/2015-04-03-tiny-hacker-house-build-part-i-steel-framing.markdown

 ---

 This is the first build post.
-I actually started building in late November, but wanting to make some sustained progress before sharing what I've learned.
+I actually started building in late November, but wanted to make some sustained progress before sharing what I've learned.
 I knew I wanted to use metal stud framing, but how much more difficult could this be than traditional stick framing?